 * * *

 Expecting the masses to accept the reality that they have not achieved freedom but a mere liberalization that expanded the ruling class’s reach and capabilities, is like asking them to throw away all that they hold dear in life.
 It is easy for the well-bred masses to mistake their gilded cages for the dream of democratic liberty.
-Being largely limited to the ability to willfully open a beer, sit on a couch and watch TV and not think much further is the gold standard of a liberalized society.
+Being largely limited to the ability to willfully open a beer, sit on a couch and watch TV and not think much further is the gold standard of a liberalized society, not a truly free one.

 The possibility exists that you can be “free”, which is what underlines the use of words like “successful” and “independent”.
 Wealth is “success”.
 It is “freedom”, and you too can be “free” if you just work hard enough and dedicated enough.
 This is the subtext in the struggles of the lower orders: the better off are “freer” than the less better off.
 But We don’t say that in the context of the ruling class.
 The masses have been bred to understand freedom and power in in terms of justice and rights.